 These activities make learning more engaging while helping students develop a stronger understanding of history.

-Workplace Black History Celebration Ideas ๐
+Black History Celebration Ideas at Work

 Workplace celebrations may include: